AlexRogalskiy/bash-cd/README.md

 Incremental Continuous Deployment server which listens on port 7480 for HTTP webhook events.

-It can be used to build deployments on most UNIX-like systems that can run Bash Version 3+
+It can be used to __build__ deployment recipes on most UNIX-like systems that can run Bash Version 3+

-The installation step currently requires Bash Version 4. and is meant to be run specifically on Linux machines - the `env/setup.sh` script comes pre-built for Ubuntu.
+The __install__ phase currently requires Bash Version 4 and was tested on Ubuntu but should work on most Linux distributions but the `env/setup.sh` script has to be modified appropriately.

 # Quick Start